 Possibilities of social interaction

-Today, segregation is increasing in many places around the world, which leads to isolation between different groups in society.
-In Sweden, the feeling of loneliness has increased during the past decades, which makes common spaces in the urban environment even more crucial.
-Creating common areas where people can meet, socialize and learn from each other decreases segregation and has a positive impact on democracy.
+Today, segregation is increasing in many places around the world, leading to greater isolation among different societal groups.
+In Sweden, feelings of loneliness have increased over the past decades, making communal spaces in urban areas even more important.
+Creating spaces where people can meet, socialize, and learn from each other is therefore crucial in city planning, as it contributes to inclusiveness and positively impacts people’s well-being.

 Related Best Practices